THE WORD OF GOD AND THE

 Faith does not come by hearing mans opinion of God's word (there is no certainty, conviction, contrition, or conversion in opinions), but rather faith comes by hearing God's word itself being preached and taught.
 It is important you know (that you are certain) that what you are hearing, reading, studying, preaching, and teaching is God's word.
 Jesus' first temptation was over the preservation of "self" (man's opinion) and the Word of God, with the Lord Jesus Christ declaring that the Word of God must always come first.
 "Man does not live by bread alone, but by every word that proceedeth out of the mouth of the God."
 Jesus quoting Deuteronomy 8:3

-The Alexandrian and Origen text (Gnostic texts) are the basis for almost all contemporary translations.
+The Alexandrian and Origen text (Gnostic texts) are the basis for almost all (I want to say all) contemporary translations.
+Even the New King James Bible's wording was influenced by men sympathetic (if not loyal) to the heresy sources.
 Oregenes Adamantius 185-245 AD, was a Greek, Egyptian-born Gnostic writer, teacher, & mystic, who, with his contingent of scribes, synthesized philosophical teachings into the scriptures (which no longer made them God's word but rather the opinions of men, needing enlightened men thereon to interpret them, i.e. the same as some "expert" lawyer rewriting your will so that he can "interpret" (re-interpret) what you meant, to others, done for his financial gain and prestige, i.e. so that others would turn to him for advice, i.e. direction).
 These Gnostic texts, with their humanistic, philosophical base, have opened the churches and seminaries up to humanistic reasoning (higher criticism or vain speculations) and dialogue, with the opinions of men in control of the meaning of God and His Word.
 Almost all translations today carry this error (heresy).

 Most Christians who detected the error of the "Church Growth Movement," the emergent church, etc. were using translations from the Textus Receptus (King James, Geneva, Tyndale, Luther, etc. bibles) They discerned the compromise, i.e. the structural change of the word of God, and the resulting humanism being practiced within the "contemporary" church, by their having been raised in Churches using translations from the Textus Receptus.
 The use of contemporary translations (based upon the Alexandrian text and Origen and his distorted Gnostic writings resulting in Vaticanus B, Sinaiticus אּ, Codex X, MSS, etc., which are the basis for new testament Greek textual study and translations today, i.e. Nestle, Aland, Metzger), has pulled the church into basing 'truth' upon the opinions of men, i.e. apostasy.